Ionaru/hungry-noodle/PLAN.md

 - Extends https://angular.dev/style-guide
 - Always use descriptive names.
 - Do not use decorators like `@ViewChild` or `@HostBinding`, but their signal-based equivalents.
-- Do not suffix components with "component"
+- Do not suffix components with "component" in both class name and file name
-- Do not suffic services with "service"
+- Do not suffic services with "service" in both class name and file name
 - Split up Component logic and HTML when the component reaches more than 100 lines.

 ### Core Services Structure